Digital course readings

 - Term(s) in which module is taught

-If the publication is available in the Library, the Digitisation team aims to make the reading available within two working days.
+If the publication is available in the library, the Digitisation Team aims to make the reading available within two working days.
 At busy periods (such as leading up to the beginning of term) this may take up to five working days.
-Otherwise, we will notify you of any waiting time (e.g., if a book needs to be ordered).
+Otherwise, we will notify you of any waiting time.

-Our page on Copyright and Moodle gives advice about making material available to students via the VLE without contravening copyright law or licence terms
+Our page on Copyright and Moodle gives advice about making material available to students via Moodle without contravening copyright law or licence terms.